Setting aside a few minutes for mindful breathing can make a big difference to your day.

 This meditation from UCLA MARC’s website encourages you to listen while in a comfortable position sitting in a chair or on the floor.

 This short exercise is the ideal way to include mindfulness in your busy day.
-The exercise explains how to use a timer to create structure for mindful breathing.
+Although it is a very simple script, it is easy to learn and practice at any time.